Strength After 60: The Key Workout to Keep You Active

 Exercise Guidelines

-The Centers for Disease Control and Prevention (CDC) suggests incorporating exercises that challenge the muscles to the point of fatigue, such as lifting weights, working with resistance bands, or performing body-weight exercises like sit-ups.
+The Centers for Disease Control and Prevention (CDC) suggests incorporating exercises that challenge muscles to the point of fatigue, such as lifting weights, working with resistance bands, or performing body-weight exercises like sit-ups.

 Practical Implementation